 - 1. Stresses greater than those listed under ABSOLUTE MAXIMUM RATINGS may cause permanent damage to the device.
 This is stress rating only and functional operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended period may affect reliability. - 2.
 Specifications contained within the following tables are subject to change. - 3.
-During voltage transitions, all pins may overshoot to VCC+1.0V to VCC or -0.5V to GND for period up to 20ns.
+During voltage transitions, all pins may overshoot to 4.6V or -0.5V for period up to 20ns. - 4.
+All input and output pins may overshoot to VCC+0.5V while VCC+0.5V is smaller than or equal to 4.6V.

-Figure 3.
-Maximum Negative Overshoot Waveform
+Figure 3.Maximum Negative Overshoot Waveform